Chase Scheunert Charged With Attempted Murder In I-25 Road Rage Shooting

 ADAMS COUNTY, Colo.
 (CBS4) – A 22-year-old Westminster man remains jailed on an attempted murder charge following a collision between jockeying vehicles and shots fired from one vehicle into the other earlier this month.

 Chase Scheunert was formally charged in Adams County Court on Wednesday.
 He is being held on $100,000 cash bond.
-He faces additional charges of assault with a deadly weapon and possession of a weapon by a previous juvenile offender.READ MORE: Boulder Running Store To Donate 100% Of Net Profit From Shoe Sales To King Soopers Shooting Victims
+He faces additional charges of assault with a deadly weapon and possession of a weapon by a previous juvenile offender.READ MORE: Colorado Man Greg Harms Among Those Dead After Alaska Helicopter Crash

 A 62-year-old Brighton woman whose car he allegedly fired into has been advised by a doctor to leave the round where it lies embedded above her left shoulder blade.